 Information regarding risk factors appears in Part I - Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Forward-Looking Statements," in this Quarterly Report on Form 10-Q, and in Part I - Item 1A, "Risk Factors," in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
-Except for below, there have been no material changes during the fiscal quarter from the risk factors disclosed in our Annual Report on Form 10-K.
+Except for below, there have been no material changes during the fiscal quarter from the risk factors disclosed in our Annual Report on Form 10-K and our Quarterly Report on Form 10-Q for the quarter ended April 5, 2020, other than with respect to the risk factors discussed below.

-The COVID-19 pandemic could materially adversely affect our financial condition and results of operations.
+The COVID-19 pandemic has and could continue to materially adversely affect our financial condition and results of operations.

 The novel strain of the coronavirus identified in China in late 2019 (COVID-19) has globally spread throughout other areas such as Asia, Europe, the Middle East, and North America and has resulted in authorities imposing, and businesses and individuals implementing, numerous unprecedented measures to try to contain the virus, such as travel bans and restrictions, quarantines, shelter-in-place/stay-at-home and social distancing orders, and shutdowns.
 These measures have impacted and may further impact our workforce and operations, the operations of our customers, and those of our respective vendors, suppliers, and partners.
 We have manufacturing operations in the U.S. and Mexico, and each of these countries has been affected by the outbreak and taken measures to try to contain it.
-While we believe that, based on the various standards published to date, the work our employees are performing for the aerospace and defense, energy and transportation markets is essential, there can be no assurance that governmental authorities will not impose restrictions or the operations of our suppliers are restricted, we may be unable to perform fully on our contracts and our costs may increase as a result of the COVID-19 outbreak.
-These cost increases may result in unfavorable changes in estimate which may not be fully recoverable or adequately covered by insurance.
+While we believe that, based on the various standards published to date, the work our employees are performing for the aerospace and defense, energy and transportation markets is essential, there can be no assurance that governmental authorities will not impose restrictions on the operations of our facilities as a result of the COVID-19 pandemic or that our facilities will continue to operate during the pandemic.
+If our operations or the operations of our suppliers are restricted, we may be unable to perform fully on our contracts and our costs may increase as a result of the COVID-19 outbreak.
+These cost increases may result in unfavorable changes in estimates which may not be fully recoverable or adequately covered by insurance.
 The ultimate impact and efficacy of government measures and potential future measures is currently unknown.